probin-dhakal/Ecell_Assignment/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
+3. Install react icons using `npm install react-icons`.
-3. Start the development server using `npm start`.
+4. Start the development server using `npm run dev`.

 ## Usage